8 Steps to Getting Better at the Bar Exam

 One question at a time.
 Steal something away from each one you try to solve.
 You either learn or succeed.

 Each question is an opportunity to validate or learn something new and get better.
-Each step you take is step toward competence.
-I hope you’re willing to stumble over your feet now so that you won’t on the real thing.
+Each step you take is a step toward competence.
+Be willing to stumble over your feet now so that you won’t on the real thing.

 Like everyone else who ditched the path of fear and instead built something for them… you have it inside of you to make this your last time, too.